jnavb/tube-docs/content/pipe-invocations.md

 # IIPE Immediately invoked pipe expression

 IIPEs are the main feature of tube language.
-This are made of another expressions that receive as input the output of the previous one.
+These are made of other expressions that receive as input the output of the previous one.

 # Pipe composition

-This are the allowed expressions inside a pipe:
+These are the allowed expressions inside a pipe:

 - Pipe expressions
 - Function